finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

     String code = "code_example"; // String | Code of the person under specified scope and code.
 This together with stated identifier type uniquely              identifies the person.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Person\" domain to decorate onto each person.
 These take the format {domain}/{scope}/{code} e.g. \"Person/ContactDetails/Address\".
 Defaults to include all properties if not specified.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the person.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the person.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the person.
 Defaults to return the latest version of the person if not specified. try {
       Person result = apiInstance.getPerson(idTypeScope, idTypeCode, code, propertyKeys, effectiveAt, asAt);
       System.out.println(result);